-The water heater must not be installed in a location where it may be exposed to freezing temperatures.
+Installation instructions state that the water heater must not be installed in a location where it may be exposed to freezing temperatures.
 If the heater must be left in a space which is likely to experience freezing temperatures, all water must be drained from the heater.
 If precautions are not taken, resulting damage will not be covered under the warranty.
-NOTE: Use of agents such as anti-freeze is not permitted and voids the warranty, as they may cause damage to the water heater's internal components.
+NOTE: Use of agents such as anti-freeze is not permitted as they may cause damage to the water heater's internal components.

 - Press ON/OFF switch on the water heater to turn OFF the heater and unplug power supply cord.
 The display should be blank. - 2.
 Shut off gas supply to heater. - 3.
 Shut off the water supply to the water heater using installer supplied shutoff valve. - 4.
-Open hot water taps to drain and relieve pressure from the plumbing system.
-If water continues to flow after 5 minutes, a crossover of the hot and cold water pipes is present and must be corrected before proceeding.

-- Disconnect inlet and outlet water pipes from the water heater.
-Place a small bucket underneath the water heater to catch residual water remaining inside the water heater. - Using an air compressor, blow short bursts of air (100psi max) through the inlet water connection until there is no water present coming through the outlet water connection of the heater. - Reconnect water fittings and return heater to service when danger of freezing has past.
+Open hot water taps to drain the plumbing system.
+If water continues to flow after 5 minutes, a plumbing crossover is present and must be corrected before proceeding. - 5.
+Open service valves (if available) or disconnect inlet and outlet water pipes from the water heater.
+Place a small bucket underneath the water heater to catch residual water remaining inside the water heater. - Using an air compressor, blow short bursts of air (100psi max) through the outlet water connection until there is no water present coming through the inlet water connection of the heater. - 7.
+Reconnect water fittings and return heater to service when danger of freezing has past.